- Cremorne Point Reserve

 The Lex and Ruby Graham Gardens, which started in 1957 from a single elephant's ear plant, are protected by the National Trust of Australia.
 Climb down to the lighthouse at Robertson Point or take a dip in Maccallum Pool.
 Along the western side of the Point are some popular picnic areas that offer views across the harbour.

 Turn off Military Road at Cremorne into Murdoch Street which leads into Milson Road.
 Follow Milson Road to the end.
-Limited street parking.
+There is limited street parking.

-Access by public transport - the Mosman Ferry from Circular Quay goes to Cremorne Point, or catch the Cremorne Wharf bus, from Neutral Bay Junction.
+When travelling by public transport, take the Mosman Ferry from Circular Quay to Cremorne Point, or catch the Cremorne Wharf bus from Neutral Bay Junction.

-The loop track can be started at three main entrance points: Bogota Avenue, at the bottom of the steps at the eastern end of Hodgson Avenue (Lower Spofforth St or Bromley Ave), and above Cremorne Wharf.
+- At the bottom of the steps at the eastern end of Hodgson Avenue (Lower Spofforth Street or Bromley Ave)